 Today Facades World We will touch on an important issue in order to give our readers a new panorama in construction, it is about the use of pervious concrete in the construction and its rapid absorption of water.
 Do not miss what we will show next ... we started!

 Permeable concrete and its use in construction

-Although there are currently several types of permeable concrete, has appeared a company that claims to have evolved the binder can "absorb 4 a thousand liters of water in only sixty seconds" in addition to endowing it with greater resistance, let's see the demonstration in the following video:
+Although there are currently several types of permeable concrete, a company that claims to have evolved the binder has been able to "absorb 4 thousand liters of water in just sixty seconds" in addition to providing it with greater resistance, let's see the demonstration in the following video:

-The needs of use of permeable concrete are growing, now we will see their use in streets of new developments and also in parks or plazas, but its use is extending to populations that are located near the sea, rivers or areas that have rainy or torrential climates.
+The needs of the use of permeable concrete They are increasing, currently we will see its use in streets of new developments and also in parks or squares, but its use is spreading to populations that are located near the sea, rivers or areas that have rainy or torrential climates.